MDC has worked over five decades to expand opportunity, reduce poverty, and address structural inequities so that everyone in the South can thrive.

 2010-2013 – Career Pathways for a Green South: A $3.8 million green jobs initiative under the U.S. Department of Labor's "Pathways Out of Poverty" program connected low-income and disadvantaged populations to economic self-sufficiency through good jobs in energy efficiency and renewable energy industries.
 MDC is helped four community colleges in North Carolina, South Carolina, and Virginia partner with employers and community-based organizations to clear the path for people in poverty to move from training to jobs.

-2010-present – Center for Working Families® at Community Colleges and the Working Families Success Network: Working with the Annie E. Casey Foundation and other funders, MDC managed a network of 16 community colleges nationwide that adopted the Center for Working Families framework to help families increase their income through education, income supports, and financial coaching.
+2010-2018 – Center for Working Families® at Community Colleges and the Working Families Success Network: Working with the Annie E. Casey Foundation and other funders, MDC managed a network of 16 community colleges nationwide that adopted the Center for Working Families framework to help families increase their income through education, income supports, and financial coaching.
 That work evolved into WFSN, a holistic approach to help low-income students reach financial stability and move up the economic ladder.
-MDC provides coaching and technical assistance on the tenets of the WFSN strategy to community colleges, most recently for a major demonstration project through the Virgina Workforce System.
+MDC provides coaching and technical assistance on the tenets of the WFSN strategy to community colleges, most recently for a major demonstration project through the Virginia Workforce System.

 2010-2011 – The State of the South: After a "gilded age" that followed the dismantling of legal segregation and the brief rise of a broad middle class, two recessions exposed structural weaknesses in the region that had not been addressed.
 The report says the region must realign its educational systems, emphasize the importance of postsecondary credentials and their connection to economic wellbeing, and create new leadership and a renewed sense of connection among citizens.